-As we head towards the end of another record year for the SaaS industry, Execs are looking to the year ahead and asking themselves:
+As we head towards the end of a turbulent year for the SaaS industry, Execs are looking to the year ahead and asking themselves:

 What do we need to achieve in the next 12 months and (crucially) how will we get there?